ArberSephirotheca/llvm-project/docs/LOWERING_ALGEBRA_DESIGN.md

 Work through the items in order—the algebra surface may need to grow as each helper migrates, but the list above keeps the scope explicit for code review.

+### Loop Scope Metadata Plan

+- **Analysis-only loop scopes** – add an `AnalysisLoopScope` alongside `LoopScopeState` that clones value/symbol maps, records carried-variable state, and exposes the same RAII API (`prepareContext()`, `bodyContext()`, `close()`) without creating `simt_step.loop` IR or region builders.
+- **Interpreter-driven entry points** – refactor `EmitInterpreter::beginLoop`
+  / `AnalysisInterpreter::beginLoop` to dispatch to the appropriate scope and return a lightweight handle that loop lowering can use without inspecting the underlying MLIR objects.
+- **Control-flow hooks** – extend the algebra with loop-specific helpers (e.g., `emitLoopCondition`, `emitLoopYield`, `endLoop`) so `lowerFor`, `lowerWhile`, `lowerDo`, and switch-scope break/continue logic can operate via interpreter calls instead of reaching into `LoopScopeSupport.*` internals.
+- **Break/continue plumbing** – update `collectLoopBreakOperands`,
+  `collectLoopContinueOperands`, and the control-stack utilities to tolerate metadata-only frames (no `LoopOp`, no region operands) while preserving the emit path unchanged.
+- **Incremental migration & tests** – migrate one loop shape at a time (starting with `while`) and add regression cases that exercise analysis mode to ensure no IR is emitted while the loop helpers still behave correctly in emit mode.

 ## Implementation Notes

 - `LoweringContext` becomes a lightweight owner of common state